risc0/risc0/docs/metal-optimization-progress.md

 ## Current Recommendation

-Use the M3 rv32im segment prover on Apple Silicon with Metal enabled by target selection, but keep the current rv32im eval-check safety fallback enabled.
-Do not force full Metal rv32im eval-check for production proofs yet.
+Use the M3 rv32im segment prover on Apple Silicon with Metal enabled by target selection.
+On this branch, rv32im eval-check also uses Metal by default after compiling generated `eval_check_*.metal` files with `-fno-inline-functions`.

-The best current experimental full-Metal rv32im candidate is:
+Use this env var only to force the old CPU eval-check safety fallback:

-`RISC0_RV32IM_METAL_EVAL_CHECK=1`
+`RISC0_RV32IM_METAL_EVAL_CHECK=0`

-On this branch, generated `eval_check_*.metal` files are compiled with `-fno-inline-functions` by default while the other rv32im Metal kernels keep the normal optimization pipeline.
+The other rv32im Metal kernels keep the normal optimization pipeline.
 Set `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1` when comparing against or reproducing the original fully optimized eval-check failure mode.

 On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification, the non-serial rv32im harness, and 1M-row composite plus 64K-row succinct datasheet runs.
-It is much faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark, but this still needs longer stress testing before full Metal eval-check becomes the runtime default.
+It is much faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark.
+This still needs broader cross-machine and cross-toolchain validation before treating it as upstream-production evidence.

 For the best local proving throughput, start with `ProverOpts::fast()` or `ProverOpts::composite()`.
 This produces a composite STARK receipt: fastest,